 Esta es una plaza, Calle Doctor Fourquet 24

-7. A tourist-free seafood party in one of Madrid’s markets
+9 Tourist-free seafood party at one of Madrid’s markets

 Mercado de la Cebada in the La Latina district is a local market that sells fresh seafood daily, as well as fruit and vegetables that locals buy for dinner.
 The market’s many fish and seafood stalls are particularly popular.

-If you want a really local and unusual thing to do in Madrid, then visit the market on a Saturday.
-At lunchtime on Saturdays, the market changes character and the many seafood stalls turn into small bars where locals gather for a communal seafood feast.
+At lunchtime on Saturday, the market changes character and the many seafood stalls turn into small bars where locals gather for a communal seafood feast.
 Boxes covered with paper tablecloths are set up around the stalls, offering a unique feast that few tourists have discovered, and the fresh seafood is among the best in town.

 Don’t be later than 2:30.